Word meaning

 Intrude: To interrupt someone’s privacy.

-Explanation of the above passage The narrator refused to go in as he thought he would disturb the family time, but he now really started respecting them, he wanted to know everything about them, so he begged the nurse to tell her.
+Explanation /Answer: The narrator refused to go in as he thought he would disturb the family time, but he now really started respecting them, he wanted to know everything about them, so he begged the nurse to tell her.

 Passage – She was eager to do so.
 They were, she explained, quite alone in the world, except for this sister, Lucia.
 Their father, a widower, a well-known singer, had been killed in the early part of the war.
 Shortly afterward a bomb had destroyed their home and thrown the three children into the streets.
 They had always known a comfortable and cultured life — – Lucia had herself been training as a singer — and they had suffered horribly from near starvation and exposure to the cold winter.

-Explanation of the above passage The nurse told the family history of those boys, that their mother died early in their life, their father was a well-known singer but became a victim of the early war.
+Explanation /Answer: The nurse told the family history of those boys, that their mother died early in their life, their father was a well-known singer but became a victim of the early war.
 They got homeless as their home got destroyed, and suffered starvation and the cold winter.

 She also tells him that at that time Lucia had been training to be a singer.